OFFICIAL VETO LEAGUE RULES

 1.05

 In the event that one or both teams have more than nine players, only nine will be allowed to field, and additional players will be required to "sit" while on defense.
 The captain will decide what player(s) sit each inning, but will be consistent with attempting to allow every player to field the same number of innings.
+Each player will be given a spot in the batting order.

 In the event that one or both teams have more than nine players, only nine will be allowed to field, and additional players will be required to "sit" while on defense.
 The captain will decide what player(s) sit each inning, but will be consistent with attempting to allow every player to field the same number of innings.
+Each player will be given a spot in the batting order.

 1.06